skoolkid/skoolkit/man/source/skool2asm.py.rst

 -V, --version
   Show the SkoolKit version number and exit.

+-p, --package-dir
+  Show the path to the skoolkit package directory and exit.

 -q, --quiet
   Be quiet.
 This option suppresses both the timing information, and the message about the AsmWriter class being used, but does not suppress warnings.